anjumsohail/FilePurger/ReadMe.md

 ## Configurations:
 # Verion 1
 Utility is customizable via following arguments.
---category	File category (documents, images, videos, archives, all)	Required --retention-days	Move files older than these days	30 --quarantine	Quarantine folder path	C:\FilePurger\Quarantine --path	Start scanning from this path	All available drives
+- category	File category (documents, images, videos, archives, all)	Required
+- retention-days	Move files older than these days	30
+- quarantine	Quarantine folder path	C:\FilePurger\Quarantine
+- path	Start scanning from this path	All available drives
 # Version 2
---PROGRAM_DATA_DIR: config.json file Parameter to Set the default directory to store Logs and quarantine Files instead of Fixed C:\FilePurger
+- **PROGRAM_DATA_DIR**: config.json file Parameter to Set the default directory to store Logs and quarantine Files instead of Fixed C:\FilePurger
---EXCLUDE_DIRS: Array of Directories or Drives that are should be excluded from scanning.
+- **EXCLUDE_DIRS**: Array of Directories or Drives that are should be excluded from scanning.
---FILE_CATEGORIES: Array of File Types that need to scanned for quarantine
+- **FILE_CATEGORIES**: Array of File Types that need to scanned for quarantine
---retention_days: Age of Files, in Number of Days, above that should be included into the quarantine List
+- **retention_days**: Age of Files, in Number of Days, above that should be included into the quarantine List
---dry_run: Boolean value: if true will scan only and not Quarantine the Files.
+- **dry_run**: Boolean value: if true will scan only and not Quarantine the Files.
---AutoDelete: Boolean value, if true will automatically Delete the Quarantined Files.
+- **AutoDelete**: Boolean value, if true will automatically Delete the Quarantined Files.
 Example 1 – Scan All Drives for Old PDFs python safe_purge.py --category documents --retention-days 60 Example 2 – Scan a Specific Folder